When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

-From 2018 and until the start of the war on the people of Tigray, in November 2020, Colonel Abiy and Isaias met at least 14 times and spent dozens of hours one-on-one, conferring and plotting.
+From 2018 until the start of the war on the people of Tigray in November 2020, Colonel Abiy and Isaias met at least 14 times and spent dozens of hours one-on-one, conferring and plotting.

-In the beginning, maybe Eritreans did not know who Colonel Abiy was, but there was no doubt the majority of Eritreans knew who Isaias was, and they knew he always wanted only one thing: wars and endless wars.
+In the beginning, maybe the Eritreans did not know who Colonel Abiy was, but there was no doubt the majority of them knew who Isaias was, and they knew he always wanted only one thing: wars and endless wars.

 When in July 2018, during his visit to Eritrea, Colonel Abiy talked about peace and a world without wars and bloodshed, he appeared to Eritreans as though he was a messiah, sent from God to salvage them from the jaws of the Monster, who had been tormenting them for many decades.
-Therefore, all Eritreans, from the very young to the very old, came out in droves to greet and bless him.
+Therefore, all Eritreans came out in droves to greet and bless him, from the very young to the very old.
 They shouted in unison, Abiy!
 Abiy!
 Abiy!!!
 It did not matter to them that Isaias was standing next to him.
 They believed if anyone in the world could sway the Monster to change his ways or redeem himself, it would be Abiy.

-However, soon, Eritreans learned that Col Abiy was a power-hungry zealot and a spitting image of Isaias, who not only had been a closet-admirer of the brutal tyrant for many years but also a snitch.
-Abiy had been giving away Ethiopia’s national secrets to Isaias through Ginbot 7, which had been stationed in Eritrea at the invitation and largesse of Isaias Afewerki for many years.
-In many nations, transferring national security secrets to a country against which your nation is officially at war is considered treason, which usually warrants capital punishment, but indeed does not ascend one to a prime minister, but that is another story.
+However, soon, Eritreans learned that Col Abiy was a power-hungry zealot and a replica of Isaias.
+Col. Abiy had not only been a closet admirer of the brutal tyrant, but also, he had been a snitch for many years.
+He had been giving away Ethiopia’s national secrets to Isaias through Ginbot 7, an Ethiopian opposition group, which had been stationed in Eritrea at the invitation and largesse of Isaias Afewerki for many years.
+In many nations, transferring national security secrets to a country against which your government is officially at war is considered treason, which usually warrants capital punishment, but, indeed, does not ascend one to a prime minister, but that is another story.